edgedb/easy-edgedb/README.md

 ## Navigating EdgeDB documentation

+Now that you have reached the end of the book, you will certainly start looking at the EdgeDB documentation.
+We'll close the book out with some tips to do so, so that it feels familiar and easy to look through.

 ### Syntax

 This book included a lot of links to EdgeDB documentation, such as types, functions, and so on.
 If you are trying to create a type, property etc. and are having trouble, a good idea is to start with the section on syntax.
 This section always shows the order you need to follow, and all the options you have.